Spirituality And The Heart of Man

+Spirituality is part of your design.
 Your spirit was designed by God with creative abilities beyond your wildest imagination.
 To understand yourself, you need to comprehend how God made you.

 You are a spirit, you have a soul, and you live in a body.
 Your spirit is the part of you that was born again.
 Your spirit is the real you.
 Your soul, by contrast, hosts your mind and emotions.
 Your mind is not you.
 Your mind is only a tool that processes information.
 Your spirit is the real you.
 Once you understand this, it will help you mature spiritually at a faster pace.

 Your heart and soul are intertwined together.
 It’s like the fingers on both your hands tightly interlocked around each other.
 Sometimes it’s hard to tell which hand they are attached.
 It can be the same with your heart and soul.
 It’s not easy to know what part of you is trying to be in control.
 The word of God, however, has the ability to separate your spirit from your soul.
 This aids being led by your spirit instead of your emotions.

 “For the word of God is quick, and powerful, and sharper than any two-edged sword, piercing even to the dividing asunder of soul and spirit, and of the joints and marrow, and is a discerner of the thoughts and intents of the heart” (Hebrews 4:12).